|An organic market garden in Manitoba.|

 • High school diploma, Dauphin Collegiate Technical Institute, Dauphin, MB; typing and shorthand degree, Sprott-Shaw Business College, Victoria, BC along with various skills courses at CBC, including writing and interviewing.

-• 1990: B’Nai Brith award for human rights broadcasting as part of a team at CBC Radio, Saskatchewan.
+• 1990: The B’Nai Brith award for human rights broadcasting as part of a team at CBC Radio, Saskatchewan.
+The series, "A People Apart," chronicled incidents of discrimination and abuse against indigenous people.

 REFERENCES & WRITING SAMPLES: On request.

-Blogging, reading, organics, market gardening, eat-local movements, community activism, jamming with friends on my clarinet.
+INTERESTS: Blogging, reading, writing, organics, market gardening, eat-local movements, community activism, jamming with friends on my clarinet.

 Box 364 , Shoal Lake, Manitoba, Canada R0J1Z0